taghreed101/JS-Day-2/D2_DOM_exercises/06-Form-Validation/README.md

 ## Release 1

-As usual, you can startWebpack and go to [localhost:8080](http://localhost:8080).
+As usual, you can start Webpack and go to [localhost:8080](http://localhost:8080).

 ```bash
 rake webpack